-The Audit Committee is also tasked to oversight the role on the effectiveness of audit and risk management of the Group.
-The composition, activities carried out during the financial year under review, including the number of meetings held and attendance are disclosed in the Audit Committee Report on page 44 to 49 of this Annual Report and Practice 8.1 to 8.5 of CG Report.
+The Audit Committee is also tasked to oversight the role on the effectiveness of audit and internal controls of the Group.
+The composition, activities carried out during the financial year under review, including the number of meetings held and attendance are disclosed in the Audit Committee Report on page 47 to 52 of this Annual Report and Practice 8.1 to 8.5 of CG Report.

-• Relationship with External Auditors
+Relationship with External Auditors

-The Group maintains a close and transparent relationship with the Group's external and internal auditors in seeking professional advice and ensuring compliance with the applicable accounting standard, relevant rules and regulations and Company's policies and procedures.
+The Group maintains a close and transparent relationship with the group's external and internal auditor in seeking professional advice and ensuring compliance with the applicable accounting standard, relevant rules and regulations and Company's policies and procedures.